ca-ros/ca-ros.github.io/tabs/links.md

   list:
     # divvy bikes
     - type: divvy
-      title: "Github repo"
+      title: "Repository"
       url: "https://github.com/ca-ros/divvy-bikeshare"
-      info: "Github repository location which contains all the documentation and files used in the analysis."
+      info: "Github repository which contains all the documentation and files used in the analysis."
     - type: divvy
       title: "Company"
       url: "https://divvybikes.com"